cloudfoundry-community/bosh-gen/README.md

 BOSH Generators
 ===============

-Generators for creating BOSH releases.
+Generators for creating and sharing BOSH releases.

 New in 0.17: Creates blobstore/bucket when creating new release.
+AWS bucket is publicly readable.

+If you would like to share your BOSH release with the world, you can use the [BOSH Community AWS S3 account](#share-bosh-releases).

 Installation
 ------------